mlr-archive/wiki-old/mlr-GSOC-2015-Proposal.md

 ### What do I need to send to the mentors?

 * Background Info about yourself.
-Who are you, which university, which subject.
+Who are you, which university, which subject?
 Why do you have the skills?
 A link to your active Github account is also perfect.
 * Which project(s) are you willing to work on?
 * Make 1-2 merge requests that demonstrate your skills.